The name Breye came to England

 Early Notables of the Breye family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Breye Notables in all our PDF Extended History products and printed products wherever possible.
+, and lies buried in the north aisle of Worcester Cathedral. "...
+Another 56 words (4 lines of text) are included under the topic Early Breye Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Breye family to Ireland